ColeWebster/Sample-Travel-Jorunal/README.md

 - Create a seperate .js file with data to map over on the page
     - Title, location, Google Maps link, start date, end date, description, imageURL

+- Started adding data to the js file.